 Morgan graduated from University of Missouri with both a Bachelor’s degree in Health Science in 2014 as well as earning her Doctorate of Physical Therapy in 2017.
 Her professional interests include pelvic health and orthopedics.
 While completing her doctorate, she developed an interest in working with the pelvic floor population.
 She received extensive training through elective continuing education courses regarding this specialty as well as completing a pelvic health clinical rotation.

 In the pelvic floor physical therapy program, Morgan works with patients who have incontinence, pelvic pain, post-surgical abdominal/pelvic pain, interstitial cystitis/painful bladder syndrome, vulvodynia, urinary urgency/frequency, constipation, painful intercourse, pain with pregnancy, post-partum difficulty, and additional conditions.
-Outside of the clinic, she enjoys spending time with friends and family, eating ice cream, traveling, and running.
-Morgan grew up in Lee’s Summit but now lives on the plaza with her husband.
+Outside of the clinic, she enjoys spending time with friends and family, eating ice cream, traveling, playing with her Goldendoodle, and running.
+Morgan grew up in Lee’s Summit and moved back this year with her husband.